Chloe Bennet

-Chloé Wang (汪可盈 (Wāng Kěyíng); born April 18, 1992), known professionally as Chloe Bennet, is an American actress, model and singer.
+Chloé Wang (汪可盈 (Wāng Kěyíng); born April 18, 1992), known professionally as Chloe Bennet, is an American actress and singer.
 She starred as Daisy Johnson / Quake in the ABC superhero drama series Agents of S.H.I.E.L.D.
 (2013–2020) and voiced Yi in the animated film Abominable (2019) and the television series Abominable and the Invisible City (2022–2023).

 Early life

 Chloe Bennet was born Chloé Wang on April 18, 1992, in Chicago, Illinois.
 She is the daughter of Bennet Wang, a private wealth banker and Stephanie Crane, an internist.
 Bennet's mother is Anglo-American and her father is Chinese.
 She has six brothers: three biological, two foster and one adopted; two are of African American ancestry and one is of Mexican and Filipino descent.
 She attended St. Ignatius College Prep.

 In 2018, Bennet revealed that she has had anxiety and ADHD since childhood.

 Career

 2007–2011: Music debut and acting beginnings

 In 2007, at age 15, Bennet moved to China to pursue a singing career; while in China, Bennet lived with her paternal grandmother and studied Mandarin.
 Back in the US, she released two singles "Uh Oh" and "Every Day in Between" in 2011, under her birth name Chloe Wang.